 This long peninsula has long been outshone by its near neighbours, the mountains of Snowdonia, in awareness if nothing else.
 Now it is trying to emerge from those shadows and here is the website to prove it.

 For ages, I overlooked this part of Wales as I am sure that many do.
-With the delights of northwest Wales, it is all too easy to pass on through it but you are missing out on so much if you do.
+With the delights of northwest Wales drawing you along, it is all too easy to pass its northeastern counterpart but you will miss out on so much if you do.
 After all, there are quieter hills to be explored and Llangollen is a quieter spot apart from the appearance of day trippers and its annual eisteddfod.
-Other places are even quieter if that's what you are needing and who doen't need an occasional escape from this frantic modern world?
+Other places are even quieter if that's what you are needing and who doesn't need an occasional escape from this frantic modern world?

-Llangollen used to be a stop on the Ruabon to Barmouth railway line but the line was mothballed in 1968 following withdrawal of passenger services in 1964.
-Clearly, it was another casualty of the drift towards the private car and is a major loss to this part of Wales; it would be very useful in July when the festivals are running.
+The latter not only draws walkers like myself but also users of its canal and railway.
+Along the first of these, it is possible to travel using hired horse-drawn and self-propelled canal boats.
+The second is what remains of the former Ruabon to Barmouth railway line.
+When the line was mothballed in 1968 following withdrawal of passenger services in 1964, it was another casualty of the drift towards the private car and is a major loss to this part of Wales; it could be very useful in July when the festivals are running.
 However, in 1975, a group of enthusiasts began to restore the line starting from Llangollen and continuing west.
 Progress has been slow but they have gone beyond Carrog and hope to reach Corwen.
 Steam and diesel services run most weekends and on weekdays from late spring to early autumn.
+Among these trains are railcars (or DMU's) maintained and restored by their enthusiasts.
+You really are free to choose how you enjoy the countryside in this part of Wales.

 As if to prove that Wales is far more than its better known spots, here's an area to the west of Ruthin that looks enticing in its own right.
 Now, all that needs doing is figuring out how to get there.